 “Like [Audre] Lorde, I don’t write to receive pity or an apology for the hurts imposed upon me.
 I write to speak up, to acknowledge the devastation wrought among us when a human life is omitted in the midst of humanity and treated as less than a treasure amid life in general.” – Zenju Earthlyn Manuel The Way of Tenderness: Awakening Through Race, Sexuality, and Gender

 My work is primarily mixed-media arts combining text/poetry, collage or transferred images, paint, fiber arts, and beadwork, with a use of found and repurposed items.
-The work explores themes of love, gender, motherhood, spirituality, sexuality, history, borders, culture, privilege and oppression, abuse, freedom and revolution – and how all of these are interconnected.
-I am inspired by Indigenous peoples, diasporic communities of color, spirituality and textiles from around the world, and being a part of cultural preservation by keeping traditions alive and passing them on to new generations.
+The work explores themes of love, gender, motherhood, spirituality, sexuality, history, bodies, borders, culture, privilege and oppression, abuse, freedom and revolution – and how all of these are interconnected.
+I am inspired by Indigenous peoples, diasporic communities of color, spirituality and textiles from around the world, and being a part of cultural preservation by keeping my Indigenous-Black ancestral traditions alive and passing them on to new generations.